signal-kite/articles/check-list-for-landing-page.md

 ![image](https://user-images.githubusercontent.com/125164513/224822453-b1e9bad2-ebcc-45ae-ac74-ef348670c7ef.png)

 ### 22. Content, generated by JavaScript
 Be pretty careful with automatically generating content.
-Modern search engines still can't recognize and index the content it it's generated in the browser.
-So, if you create or use some content engines, make sure it's generated on the server-side.
-Another option is to have static web pages but it could be hard to maintain.
+Modern search engines still can't recognize and index the content if it's generated in the browser.
+So, if you create or use some content engines, make sure it's generated on the server side.
+Another option is to have static web pages but they could be hard to maintain.

 ## Functionality